 This Director's Internship offers a placement in the office of Labour MP (Member of Parliament) for Leeds West, Rachel Reeves.
-Rachel chairs the Business, Energy and Industrial Strategy Select Committee and is Labour's former shadow Work and Pensions Secretary and shadow Chief Secretary to the Treasury.
+Rachel is the former chair for the Business, Energy and Industrial Strategy Select Committee and Labour's former shadow Work and Pensions Secretary and shadow Chief Secretary to the Treasury.
 Before being elected to parliament Rachel worked as an economist at the Bank of England, British Embassy in Washington and at HBOS.
 This position offers the successful candidate the opportunity to work within a busy political office.
 The intern will learn how to deal with the day to day tasks of such an office including Parliamentary procedure, press, social media, research and diary skills.

 This is an incredible opportunity for anyone interested in real politics in Britain to view it up close and behind the scenes.